 Margin vs Portfolio Margin

-But borrowing money poses a risk to the lender, so they require that traders hold a certain amount of liquid cash in their account to remain in margin trades.
+Borrowing money, however, poses a risk to the lender.
+For this reason, the lender requires that traders hold a certain amount of liquid cash in their account to remain in margin trades.
 If a trader loses money on a position, the broker can then claim cash from the trader’s account to cover the loss.

 Portfolio Margin and Volatility

-Portfolio margin calculations take stock volatility by factoring in the outcome of various scenarios.
+Portfolio margin calculations take into account investing in volatile markets by factoring in the outcome of various scenarios.
+Read on to learn more.

 Portfolio Margin Calculation